Jchase2/simple-pass-manager/README.md

 I'll probably keep adding features to this as time goes on.
 Any pull requests are welcomed.

+* Rewrite insert function to be slightly more structured for delimiting.
+(Potentially?)
+* Improve sorting based on delimiters for lines.
+(Potentially?)
+* Improve header searching by allowing user to list headers during search dialogue.
 * Test on other shells.
 * GPG key creation (maybe).
 * Make user input section when removing a line, only remove from that section.